MrMurdock11/empire-cli/README.md

 $ empire init [module-name]
 ```

-> :warning: Because `empire` can only initialize a store module you can just call `empire init`, which means the same thing.
+> :warning: Because `empire` can only initialize a store module.
+You can just call `empire init`, which means the same thing.
 It's a temporary solution.